-A group of photographers and videographers traveled to the Philippines with OneChild to see how Child Champions are helping children there.
+A group of photographers and videographers traveled to the Philippines with OneChild to see how Child Champions are helping children in poverty there.
 Here are some of the powerful images and insights they gathered from the trip.

 Garrett King | @shortstache